hphelion/documentation/cli.unix.reference.md

 ###Description
 Add a new container to your storage account.
 You may creeate multiple containers by specifying more than one container name on the command line.
-You can specify the ontainer name  with or without the preceding colon: `my_container` or `:my_container`.
+You can specify the container name  with or without the preceding colon: `my_container` or `:my_container`.
 Optionally, you can specify an availability zone.

 ###Examples
 Create a new container called 'my_container':